nmalthouse/mcbot/readme.md

 The file bot_config.lua sets port, ip, and bots that will be added.

 ## Current features:
+- Code generation for the Minecraft protocol.
 - Pathfinding, (includes: ladders, gaps)
+- Debug rendering
 - Block breaking
 - Basic inventory interaction
 - Multiple bots